RuslanUC/piltover/README.md

 - [ ] WebK gets stuck on `sendCode()`. (note to self: inspect the MTProto workers in `chrome://inspect/#workers`)
 - [ ] MTProxy support maybe?
 Obfuscation is already implemented, so why not?
 - [ ] HTTP/UDP support?
 Probably Telegram itself forgot those also exist.
-- [ ] Switch to hypercorn for the tcp server maybe?
 - [ ] Improve the README.
 - [ ] Proper read states updates (updateReadHistoryInbox, updateReadHistoryOutbox)
 - [ ] Reactions